Enlarged tonsils and adenoids in children may result from infections but may be normal.

 The surgical complication rate is low, but postoperative pain and difficulty swallowing caused by tonsillectomy may last up to 2 weeks.
 Children typically recover from adenoidectomy in 2 to 3 days.

-Bleeding resulting from tonsillectomy is a less common complication but may occur within 24 hours after surgery or 7 days after surgery.
+Bleeding resulting from tonsillectomy is a less common complication but may occur at 2 peak times, within 24 hours after surgery or at about 7 days after surgery.
 Bleeding after surgery may be serious or even life-threatening in children.
 Children who have bleeding after surgery should go to the hospital or doctor's office.